andresugartechea/ConnectionsLab/homework/week1/README.md

 To showcase my project on the website, I want to have an image displaying my artwork and a video explaining how it works with the sensors.
 This is the wireframe I considered the most efficient for this:

 #### Wireframe :

 <img src="wireframe.png" height ="500" />

+Coding the website was simple after learning how to use ['display: flex'](https://flexboxfroggy.com/) on CSS.
+I also coded a sample webpage to study the different tags on HTML and properties on CSS.

 #### Preview: